 Every day like clockwork, in between visiting islands, going to the gym, and eating fine cuisine, my nose was stuck in that book, revelling in the tumultuous lives of these two glorious but so different women.
 In a Hollywood setting that starts in the 1947 and ends in 1974 during the Academy Awards ceremony, readers who dig Jackie Collins but with an edge will definitely have their fill of sexually-charged situations and nail-biting plot twists.
 They may even come to care about either leads or some other secondary characters.
 It’s a long book, over 700 pages and not once did I feel the story dragging.
 Indeed, what a fun and remarkable piece of pop culture art that novel is.
 Not only did it turn out to be exactly what the doctor ordered, it also made me realize how much in the zone I still was regarding sleaze.
 And it only took the right novel for me to figure that out.
 And not any novel, mind you, but one that delivers the goods with its impressive narrative, well rounded characterization and an extra shot of intellect.

 I dare anyone who loves a good trashy book not to get caught up in the swirls of her two main characters.
 If the reader is not too prude, that is, because it is very bold in its description sometimes.
 I’m telling you, if you want to tackle a strong and clever, and sometimes moving, story of sins and redemptions, give A GLIMPSE OF STOCKING a try.
 I’m sure you’ll be impressed as I am.
-Now, how the twenty-something gay dude that I was could be able to catch all these notable traits the first time around, I’ll never know.
+Now, how the twenty-something gay dude that I was could be able to catch all these notable traits the first time around I read this book, I’ll never know.
 But one thing’s for sure, I’m so glad I revisited it and had the chance to praise it yet again.
 And in exchange get this second wind so desperately needed.
 Isn’t life a trip?!

 Until next post—Martin